ubernostrum/webcolors/docs/contents.rst

    prior to conversion or output.

 3. Conversion functions between each method of specifying colors.

+4. Implementations of the color parsing and serialization algorithms in HTML5.

+See :ref:`the documentation regarding conventions <conventions>` for information regarding the types and representation of various color formats in ``webcolors``.

 All conversion functions which involve color names take an optional argument to determine which specification to draw color names